LOBPCG: Material sciences

-versions of LOBPCG for Kohn-Sham equations and density functional theory (DFT) using the plain-wave basis.
+versions of LOBPCG for Kohn-Sham equations and density functional theory (DFT) using the plane wave basis.

 Recent implementations include TTPY, Platypus‐QM, MFDn, ACE-Molecule, LACONIC.

 Mechanics and fluids

 LOBPCG from BLOPEX is used for preconditioner setup in Multilevel Balancing Domain Decomposition by Constraints (BDDC) solver library BDDCML, which is incorporated into OpenFTL (Open Finite element Template Library) and Flow123d simulator of underground water flow, solute and heat transport in fractured porous media.
-LOBPCG has been implemented in LS-DYNA.
+LOBPCG has been implemented in LS-DYNA and indirectly in ANSYS.

 Maxwell's equations

 LOBPCG is one of core eigenvalue solvers in PYFEMax and high performance multiphysics finite element software Netgen/NGSolve.
 LOBPCG from hypre is incorporated into open source lightweight scalable C++ library for finite element methods MFEM, which is used in many projects, including BLAST, XBraid, VisIt, xSDK, the FASTMath institute in SciDAC, and the co-design Center for Efficient Exascale Discretizations (CEED) in the Exascale computing Project.